 To prepare, I cut strips along a toilet paper roll to about the middle and fanned the ends out.
 We were going to use these in the same way as we did the pipe cleaner ‘fans’.

-The original idea was to create more firework-like shapes but the overall effect ended up being more similar to that of a bonfire.
-Jemima had great fun splattering the paint over the page with the toilet roll tubes.
+The original idea was to create more firework-like shapes but the overall effect ended up being more similar to that of a bonfire. my toddler had great fun splattering the paint over the page with the toilet roll tubes.

 We used red, orange and yellow colours, which were perfect for creating flames.